A Victorian Department of Health and Human Services partnership.

-The Victorian and Tasmanian PHN Alliance (VTPHNA) has been commissioned by the Victorian Department of Health and Human Services (DHHS) to support an integrated approach to the implementation of the Optimal Care Pathways (OCPs) for cancer into primary health.
+The Victorian and Tasmanian PHN Alliance (VTPHNA) has been commissioned by the Victorian Department of Health (DH) to support an integrated approach to the implementation of the Optimal Care Pathways (OCPs) for cancer into primary health.

 This initiative aligns with key PHN activities and interests in a range of ways, including: